FirefoxMetzger/example_project/README.md

 This repository structure was inspired by [this talk from the BoostCon](https://www.youtube.com/watch?v=3eH4hMKl7XE).
 While not copying all of the displayed procedures, the idea of one 'all-repo' works really well.

+You may write into the README file whatever you like, but *must* include the format scetched out in this document.
+Every section declaring that it *may* be included is specific to this example.
+Other sections and subsections may be added at your leisure.

 ## Table of Content
 This section *must* be included in the project.
 It allows easy navigation inside the readme (either with Ctrl + F or ancors).